isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-05-21-post-the-unresolved-past-reflections-on-war-and-memory.md

 The brutality that occurred during the Japanese Occupation, for example, ranged from arbitrary everyday acts of violence, from soldiers who randomly slapped and kicked civilians to the systematic and cold-blooded “Sook Ching” massacre[^9] that took place in the first 12 days of the Occupation, during which thousands of innocent Chinese men were rounded up and summarily executed.

 Among the victims, war brings to the surface not only acts of moral courage, but also the worst of human traits.
 During the Occupation, there were many reported cases of civilians collaborating with the Kempeitai (the Japanese secret police), profiting from the black market and hoarding rations for themselves.
-In his memoir When Singapore was Syonan-to, Low Ngiong Ing lamented the “general coarsening of conscience” under wartime conditions.
+In his memoir *When Singapore was Syonan-to*, Low Ngiong Ing lamented the “general coarsening of conscience” under wartime conditions.
 He wrote, “More and more we came to repudiate the claims men had on us: we refused to consider ourselves our brothers’ keepers.
 It was each man for himself and the devil take the hindmost.”[^10]

 #### **Becoming More Fully Human**

 War can be said to be the ultimate condition that distorts human behaviour and strips human beings of agency, dignity and empathy.
 But war is man-made and not unavoidable, and is neither normal nor inevitable in human life.

 Today, war memories can be drawn into nationalist discourses and, in turn, deepen animosity and create tension between countries.
 To remember, however, is not only to acknowledge the violence that was inflicted and the suffering that was experienced.
 It is also a conscious effort to understand the human potential for both good and evil and, as Wiesel exhorts, to take sides, to speak on behalf of the victims, and to insist: “Never again.”

+#### **NOTES**

+[^1]:Wang, G.W.
+(2018). *[Home is not here](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=203095380)*.
+Singapore: Ridge Books.
+(Call no.: RSING 950.04950092 WAN)

+[^2]:The Chinese Civil War (1927–50) was fought between the Nationalist Party of China (Kuomintang) under Chiang Kai-shek and the Communist Party of China under Mao Zedong for control of China.

+[^3]:A state of emergency was declared in Singapore on 24 June 1948, a week after an emergency was launched in the Federation of Malaya following a spate of violence by the Malayan Communist Party.
+The guerilla war lasted for 12 years from 1948–60.

+[^4]:The Vietnam War (1955–75), also known as the American War, pitched the communist government of North Vietnam against South Vietnam and its main ally, the United States.

+[^5]:The Indonesian mass killings of 1965–66 were carried out at the instigation of the military and government.

+[^6]:The Cambodian genocide by the Khmer Rouge regime under the leadership of Pol Pot resulted in the deaths of between 1.671 and 1.871 million people from 1975–79.

+[^7]:Nobel Media.
+(1986, December 10). *Elie Wiesel’s acceptance speech on the occasion of the award of the Nobel Peace Prize in Oslo, December 10, 1986*.
+Retrieved from The Nobel Prize website.

+[^8]:Kwok, K.W.
+(2015, August 6).
+[A letter to Japanese friends on Hiroshima Day](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20150806-1.2.37.4). *The Straits Times*, p.
+35. Retrieved from NewspaperSG.

+[^9]:Sook Ching means “purge through cleansing”.
+Chinese males between the ages of 18 and 50 were ordered to report to designated centres for mass screening.
+Many were taken to deserted spots and executed, and their bodies buried in mass graves in many parts of the island.

+[^10]:Low, N.I.
+(1995). *[When Singapore was Syonan-to](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=7479976)*.
+Singapore: Times Book International.
+(Call no.: RSING 959.57023 LOW-[HIS])